nbarari/lenovo_smartthink_view-lineage_15.1_Installation/README.md

 6. Another file prompt window will open, select patch0.xml and click Open

 7. Make sure the device is switched off at the plug.
 Plug the USB-C cable into the computer and the device.
 The USB-C port is under a rubber plug/foot on the bottom of the screen when in landscape orientation.
 Pull that out, it's just held in place with a little rubber adhesive.
 (Turning the power off/on at the plug can be easier than pulling out the power connector from the device which is fairly stiff, especially when holding the volume buttons down as in the next steps.)
+   **make sure you use a USB 2.0 cable or a USB 2.0 adapter**

-8. Hold down both volume buttons and then switch on the power to the device.
+9. Hold down both volume buttons and then switch on the power to the device.
 You may hear windows make a sound to indicate it is connected (if system sounds are on).
 Let go of volume buttons when you hear the sound or after 5 seconds.
 The device is now in EDL mode (Emergency Download Mode).
 The screen will be black.

 > [!NOTE]
 > Leaving the device on EDL for too long might cause the following error "main:320 Uploading Image using Sahara protocol failed".
 Be sure to redo step 7 and 9 if you are switching cables.